brian-rose/daes-grad-handbook/policies.md

 ## Thesis Defense/Prospectus Times and Format

+### Scheduling
 During the Fall 2025 semester, thesis defenses and prospectuses will take place in person and via Zoom on Fridays after 11:30 AM. **Students must arrange their seminar time with the Graduate Program Director as early as possible on a first-come first-served basis.** Available dates may be found on the [department calendar](https://www.atmos.albany.edu/daesgsc/).
 If a student wishes to present during Climate Group Meeting (11:30 AM–12:30 PM), they must seek approval from the group’s faculty advisor, Prof. Aiguo Dai.
 The DAES Graduate Program Director may grant an exception based on need for an alternative day.
 Outside of the academic year, thesis defense and prospectus may be scheduled anytime during regular business hours.

+### Announcements
+Students should email the RGSO Webmaster, Kaiden Sookdar (ksookdar@albany.edu), to have their presentation added to the calendar once their date is approved by Graduate Program Director.

-Students must send their presentation abstract and a Zoom link to the Graduate Program Director at least one week before their scheduled presentation so that a timely announcement can be sent out.
-Students should also email the RGSO Webmaster, Kaiden Sookdar (ksookdar@albany.edu), to have their presentation added to the calendar once their date is approved by Graduate Program Director.
+Students must send their presentation abstract and a Zoom link to the Graduate Program Director _at least one week before_ their scheduled presentation so that a timely announcement can be sent out.

 ## Thesis Due Dates